 When you have your own place, it’s much easier to start building a team – especially if you want to build an in-house team, then it’s going to be pretty essential to have your own office.
 Of course, building a team doesn’t always mean you have to have people work in-house – you can work with freelancers or even look for a company offering IT Consultancy for business owners in your area, but it’s definitely a lot easier to do when you have your own place, even just for things like meetings and interviews.

 Can look more professional:

 When you have a business that deals with clients face to face, then having your own place to hold meetings can certainly create an impression in their minds that you’re more professional and will cause them to take you more serious as a business.
+Not only is the office itself going to add to that more professional look, but so will the decor, so make sure the furniture matches and is of good quality, and use the wall space to hang certification and qualifications in acrylic frames from Luminati.
 This is definitely not always a good thing since your ability to run a business has nothing to do with where you work from, but unfortunately this is just the perception that many people still hold.

 Can promote better work/life balance:

 When you go to an outside office each day and leave again at a certain time, you’re able to create a better work/life balance than you’re able to when working from home where it’s more of a struggle to switch off from work at the end of the day.

 Of course one of the downsides of working in an outside office is that you’ll have to commute to the office each day.
 Whilst it may not be far, it’s still removing the biggest benefit of working from home, so it’s worth considering if you’re okay with this.